perspectivezoom/who-is-hiring-spec/README.md

 **Why have a spec at all?**

 To be better able to filter our irrelevant job listings.
-There are a number of third party sites that parse whoishiring information, but are unable to accurately do so because of inconsistent information.
+There are a number of third party sites that parse whoishiring information, but are unable to accurately do so because of inconsistent formatting.
 Most notably, false positives on `remote` work, being unable to accurately determine job location, and mistaking the keybord `intern` with international in job descriptions.

 **Why not a more machine friendly format, like YAML?**